code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/applab/docs1/j/getImageURL.md

 [short_description]

-Returns an image's url provided the image's id.
+Get the URL associated with an image element id.

 [/short_description]